Toberaquill

 Toberaquill is a townland in County Westmeath, Ireland.
-It is located about 7 km north–east of Mullingar.
+It is about 7 km north–east of Mullingar.

 Toberaquill is one of 11 townlands of the civil parish of Taghmon in the barony of Corkaree in the Province of Leinster.
 The townland covers 363.81 acre.

 The neighbouring townlands are: Monkstown to the north, Clonkill to the east, Loughagar More to the south–east, Brittas to the south, Knockdrin to the south–west and Knockatee to the west and north–west.

 In the 1911 census of Ireland there were 9 houses and 44 inhabitants in the townland.